christophernhill/wspeedi-sigularity/building_the_container/README.md

 educational material that provides a hands-on set of lessons in the workings of Singularity https://carpentries-incubator.github.io/singularity-introduction/index.html.

-Here we focus on the specific application of these tools to WSPEEDI.
+Here we focus on the specific application of these tools to getting WSPEEDI to work on a shared cluster.